kunal-visoulia/Classification-Using-Logistic-Regression/README.md

   <img src="images/13.png" width="500px"/>

 ### COST FUNCTION
->***We cannot use the same cost function that we use for linear regression because the Logistic Function will cause the output to be wavy, causing many local optima,i.e., it will not be a convex function.
+>***We cannot use the same cost function that we use for linear regression because for parameter theta, the Logistic Function will cause the output to be wavy, causing many local optima,i.e., it will not be a convex function.***
-***

 The cost function for logistic regression looks like: